-DOT's goal is to make the City's 12,750 miles of sidewalks safe for pedestrians and help prevent injuries caused by defective sidewalks.
-DOT inspects sidewalks throughout the city to ensure that they are safe.
-Property owners should know their rights and responsibilities regarding your sidewalks and parking lots, including how to repair sidewalks and how to respond to sidewalk violations.
+NYC DOT's goal is to make the City's sidewalks safe for pedestrians and help prevent injuries caused by defective sidewalks.
+NYC DOT inspects sidewalks throughout the city to ensure that they are safe.
+Property owners should know their rights and responsibilities regarding sidewalks and parking lots, including how to repair sidewalks and how to respond to sidewalk violations.
 Learn more about sidewalk repair and maintenance Learn about NYC pedestrian ramps

 NYC DOT's inspectors monitor active construction sites to maintain the flow of pedestrian and vehicular traffic, and to ensure that contractors and others performing work properly restore roadways and street hardware.